tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-type-in-japanese.md

 $ sudo pacman -S fcitx fcitx-configtool fcitx-qt5 fcitx-qt6
 ```

+Note: `fcitx-qt6` is needed
+to use Qt6 applications (like Anki 2.1.50 and later) with Fcitx.

 If you're not running an Arch-based distro, find the appropriate packages in the repositories.

 Next on the list, you need to enable autostart.